 Nutmeg - Add a pinch of grated nutmeg along with the pounded whole spices

 It isn't difficult to make masala chai - however, it can easily be ruined by overcooking the tea leaves, and making the chai bitter.
 Follow these simple steps to make that perfect cup of masala chai!

 To a saucepan on the stove, add water and turn on the heat.
 As it is heating, add the grated or crushed ginger, and the lightly pounded whole spices.
 Once the mixture comes to a boil, add the tea leaves.

 Let the tea leaves cook for just a minute.
 Overcooking the tea will make the tea leaves release their tannins and make the chai bitter.
 You want the tea leaves to just steep enough to release their flavors.

 Add the milk, sugar (optional) and let this cook for a minute more.
 Then turn off the heat and let the chai sit for 3-4 minutes.
 Using a mesh strainer, strain the chai and serve hot.
 Your Masala Chai is ready!

-Chai is a drink that originates from India.
-It is made by brewing tea leaves with water and milk.
+Chai is made by brewing long leaf black tea leaves (usually Assam variety of tea leaves) with water and milk.
 Often, chai is flavored with whole spices and sweetened with sugar.

 Masala chai should not be confused with a chai latte, which is an adaptation of chai - which has more milk and lesser spices.
 Masala chai is stronger in flavor compared to the milder chai latte.
 A chai latte usually uses frothy steamed milk to replicate the feel of a latte with some of the flavors of masala chai.